intershop/devenv-4-iom/doc/04_development_process.md

 ## <a name="deployment_cli"/>Deployment of Custom Built Artifacts Using CLI

-To deploy custom built artifacts using the command line interface, you have to:
+To deploy custom built artifacts using `devenv-cli.sh`, you have to:

 * Set the variable `CUSTOM_APPS_DIR` in your configuration file and make sure that the [directory is shared in _Docker_ Desktop](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).
 * After changing `CUSTOM_APPS_DIR`, the IOM application server needs to be restarted: